shiva123s/Diabetes-predictor/README.md

 Data Preprocessing section; df for: The NaN values missing observations were filled with the median values of whether each variable was sick or not.
 The outliers were determined by LOF and dropped.
 The X variables were standardized with the rubost method..

-During Model Building; Logistic Regression, KNN, SVM, CART, Random Forests, XGBoost, LightGBM like using machine learning models Cross Validation Score were calculated.
-Later Random Forests, XGBoost, LightGBM hyperparameter optimizations optimized to increase Cross Validation value.
+During Model Building, Logistic Regression, Model Evaluation Methods Used, Accuracy Score, ROC AUC Curve, Prediction, Correlation, Cross Validation, Confusion Matrix

-Result; The model created as a result of XGBoost hyperparameter optimization became the model with the lowest Cross Validation Score value.
-(0.90)
+Result; The model created, In case of classifier like KNN the parameter to be tuned is n_neighbors and the Best Score:0.77 and Best Parameters :{'n_neighbors': 25}

 # Result
-The model created as a result of XGBoost hyperparameter optimization became the model with the lowest Cross Validation Score value.
-(0.90)
+The model created as a result  In case of classifier like KNN the parameter to be tuned is n_neighbors and the Best Score:0.77 and Best Parameters :{'n_neighbors': 25}